cockroachdb/docs/src/current/cockroachcloud/managing-access.md

 Legacy service accounts created prior to the current authorization model may still have the following legacy roles: (ADMIN, CREATE, EDIT, READ, DELETE).
 Refer to [Service accounts](authorization.html#service-accounts).

-It is recommended to update service accounts to fine-grained access roles, by [editing their roles](#edit-roles-on-a-service-account).
+It is recommended to update service accounts to roles in the new authorization model, by [editing their roles](#edit-roles-on-a-service-account).

 ### Create a service account